What Is The Fact Family

 • 12 ÷ 3 = 4

 The commutative property of multiplication (the order of factors doesn't change the product) is clearly seen here.
-Division, the inverse operation of multiplication, finds one factor when the product and the other factor are known.
+That said, division, the inverse operation of multiplication, finds one factor when the product and the other factor are known.
 All the equations in this fact family use the same three numbers.

 Example 3: Let’s examine the numbers 6, 7, and 42.